core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * This document defines the usage of the first least significant bit "ID Detail Flag", 'd', in the second byte of the OSCORE option containing the OSCORE flag bits.
 This flag bit is specified in {{iana-cons-flag-bits}}.

    When it is set to 1, the compressed COSE object contains an 'id detail', to be used for the steps defined in {{ssec-derive-ctx}}.
-In particular, the 1 byte following 'kid context' (if any) encodes the length x of 'id detail', and the following x bytes encode 'id detail'.
+The 1 byte 'x' following 'kid context' (if any) encodes the length of 'id detail', and signaling bits for specific behaviour during the KUDOS execution.
+Specifically the encoding of 'x' is as follows:

+   * The five least significant bits encode the length of the 'id detail' as an integer.

+   * The sixth least significant bit is the "No Forward Secrecy" 'p' bit, see {{no-fs-signaling}}.

+   * The seventh least significant bit is the "Preserve Observations" 'b' bit, see {{preserving-observe-signaling}}.

+   * The eight least significant bit is reserved for future use and SHALL be set to zero.

    Hereafter, this document refers to a message where the 'd' flag is set to 0 as "non KUDOS (request/response) message", and to a message where the 'd' flag is set to 1 as "KUDOS (request/response) message".